Child Support FAQs

 – $550 x 66.66% = PPS pays $366.30 in child support each month.

-In this model, authorities determine the income of the Parenting Paying Support (PPS) and use a statutory table to determine the child support obligation.
+In the Percent of Income model, authorities determine the income of the Parenting Paying Support (PPS) and use a statutory table to determine the child support obligation.
+The income of the Parent Receiving Report is not relevant for this model.

 First, determine PPS’s income, and multiply that by the percentage reflected in the statutory table.
 The percentage is based on the number of children you have.
 Then, the state adjusts the price based on other expenses, like medical bills.